PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 TRANSPARENT_BUTTON = ('#F0F0F0', '#F0F0F0')
 ```

-As you can see it is simply a tuple of 2 gray colors.
-The effect is that the button text and the button background color to a specific shade of gray.
+As you can see, it is simply a tuple of 2 gray colors.
+The effect is that the button text and the button background color are a specific shade of gray.
 Way back in time, before you could change the background colors and all windows were gray, this value worked.
 But now that your button can be on any background color, you'll want to set the buttons color to match the background so that your button blends with the background color.

 ```python
 sg.Button('Restart Song', button_color=(sg.theme_background_color(), sg.theme_background_color()),